Assertive Intervention Stabilisation Team (ASSIST)

 You can also find resources and guides on our website to help you if you need more advice.

 Having difficulties with emotionally intense thoughts can impact your day to day life.
 It may be that you’ve had troubling thoughts of self-harm, feeling emotionally exhausted and perhaps rely on substances like drugs and alcohol.

 We can do this in your home, or local community, and avoid unnecessary visits to the hospital.
-We can offer you the opportunities to build on your strengths and qualities, and help you to find a purpose in life.

-We’ll also agree the best way for us to stay in touch with you, and any other services you’re receiving care from.
+We’ll agree the best way for us to stay in touch with you, and any other services you’re receiving care from.
 This could be through text message, email, or regular calls.